fac/fa-css-utilities/README.md

 # FreeAgent CSS utilities
-Colors, font-sizes, font-families, line-heights, and margin/padding values are just a few of the CSS properties we share across our various projects and platforms.
-This collection of CSS utilities is our way of managing those properties and using them in a consistent way.
+These CSS utilities are our ‘one true source’ of design properties at FreeAgent, comprising:

+* Universal scales and aliases for: `font-size`, `font-family`, `line-height`, `color`, `background-color`, `margin`, `padding`, `border-radius`, and more
+* Library of colours for text and block-level elements
+* Mixins and `.u-` utility classes for 40+ CSS properties

+This means our properties are managed and versioned in a single place, and we have a universal language for using them across our projects and platforms.

 ### Install

-FA CSS Utilities exist as an [NPM module](https://www.npmjs.com/package/fa-css-utilities), and should be installed as part of [FA Origin](https://github.com/fac/fa-origin) rather than a standalone project, so follow those installation instructions.
+FA CSS Utilities aren’t installable as a standalone project (they exist as an [NPM module](https://www.npmjs.com/package/fa-css-utilities)).
+They should be [installed as part of FA Origin](https://github.com/fac/fa-origin#installation), our starting point for web-based projects.

 ### Overview